umami-hep/salt/docs/training.md

     You should check with `nvidia-smi` that any GPUs you use are not in use by some other user before starting training.

-Model checkpoints are saved under `lightning_logs/`.
+Model checkpoints are saved under `logs/` (need to work on the dir names...).

-??? info "Restarting a previous training"

-    outdated
-    It is possible to continue training from a model checkpoint.
-You should point the `--config` argument to the saved config file inside the previous training's output dir.
-You also need to specify which checkpoint to restart the training from using the `--ckpt_path` argument.

 ### Training Tips